AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Spark/SparkSQL/Overview.md

   * Filtering efficiency is high when fields are used for filtering.
 A field can be used to filter out most data.

     For example, in `select * from table where col = 1000;`, col indicates the non-primary key column.
-The condition a = 1000 can be used to filter out most data.
+The condition col = 1000 can be used to filter out most data.

   * Query conditions contain fields for geo query.